Zupeuc/CLEMAPSensorData/README.md

 - main.py runs the app
 - mainwindow.py
         Backend: Contains the main window labels and check boxes functions Interacts with the database
 - graphs.py
-    Deals with the plot of the graph and how it shows.
+        Deals with the plot of the graph and how it shows
--funcionts.py
+- funcionts.py
-    Module with some assistant functions -mainwindow.py
+        Module with some assistant functions
+- mainwindow.py
         Frontend design

 Observations: